mpallone/dotfiles/README.md

 13. Set up the 'subl' command.

+14. Follow the instructions in the README of the sublime-text directory

-14. Set up intellij idea CLI: https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html
+15. Set up intellij idea CLI: https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html

-15. Load the iterm profile I have saved in iCloud
+16. Load the iterm profile I have saved in iCloud